ome-zarr-models/ome-zarr-models-py/docs/contributing.md

 Implementations of an RFC should be made on a separate branch and:

 - The changes should be made against the latest released version of the OME-Zarr spec.
-- The changes should be sumitted as pull requests against the relevant RFC branch.
+- The changes should be submitted as pull requests against the relevant RFC branch.

 The PR will be reviewed, and once accepted will be merged into the RFC branch.